-- Procedure accuracy and clarity (the number one, most sited root cause of accidents): - A procedure typically needs to be 95% or better accuracy to help reduce human error; humans tend to compensate for the remaining 5% of errors in a written procedure. - A procedure must clearly convey the information (there are about 25 rules for structuring procedures to accomplish this) and the procedure must be convenient to use. - Checklist features These should be used and enforced either in the procedure or in a supplemental document. - Training, knowledge, and skills - o Employees must be selected with the necessary skills before being hired or assigned to a department. - o Initial Training There must be effective, demonstration-based training on each proactive task and each reactive (e.g., response to alarm) task. - Ongoing validation of human action is required and usually must be repeated (in either actual performance or in drills/practice) at least once per year (as discussed later in this paper).
-For human IPLs, the action must be demonstrated to be "fast enough" as well. - Documentation the human performance must be documented and retained to demonstrate the error rates chosen are valid. - Fitness for Duty Includes control of many sub-factors such as fatigue (a factor in a great many accidents), stress, illness and medications, and substance abuse. - Workload management Too little workload and the mind becomes bored and looks for distraction; too many tasks per hour can increase human error as well. - Communication Miscommunication (of an instruction or set of instructions or of the status of a process) is the second or third most common cause of human error in the workplace.
+- Procedure accuracy and clarity (the number one, most cited root cause of accidents): - A procedure typically needs to be 95% or better accuracy to help reduce human error; humans tend to compensate for the remaining 5% of errors in a written procedure. - A procedure must clearly convey the information (there are about 25 rules for structuring procedures to accomplish this) and the procedure should be convenient to use.

+- Checklist features These should be used and enforced either in the procedure or in a supplemental document. - Training, knowledge, and skills - o Employees should be selected with the necessary skills before being hired or assigned to a department. - Initial Training There must be effective training.
+The initial training should be demonstration-based training on each proactive task and each reactive (e.g., response to alarm) task. - Ongoing validation of human action is needed and usually should be repeated (in either actual performance or in drills/practice) at least once per year (as discussed later in this paper).
+For human IPLs, the action should be demonstrated to be "fast enough" as well. - Documentation the human performance should be documented and retained to demonstrate the error rates chosen are valid. - Fitness for Duty Includes control of many sub-factors such as fatigue (a factor in a great many accidents), stress, illness and medications, and substance abuse. - Workload management Too little workload and the mind becomes bored and looks for distraction; too many tasks per hour can increase human error as well. - Communication Miscommunication (of an instruction or set of instructions or of the status of a process) is the second or third most common cause of human error in the workplace.
 There are proven management systems for controlling communication errors. - Work environment Factors to optimize include lighting, noise, temperature, humidity, ventilation, and distractions. - Human System Interface Factors to control include layout of equipment, displays, controls and their integration to displays, alarm nature and control of alarm overload, labeling, color-coding, fool-proofing measures, etc. - Task complexity Complexity of a task or job is proportional to the (1) number of choices available for making a wrong selection of similar items (such as number of similar switches, number of similar valves, number of similar size and shaped cans), (2) number of parallel tasks that may distract the worker from the task at hand (leading to either an initiating event or failure of a protection layer), (3) number of individuals involved in the task, and (4) judgment or calculation/interpolation, if required.
 For most chemical process environments, the complexity of the task is relatively low (one action per step), but for response actions (human IPLs) there are almost always other tasks underway when the out-of-bounds reading occurs or the alarm is activated.

 In addition to the human factors listed, other considerations for use of a human as an IPL include (1) time available to perform the action and (2) physical capability to perform the action.
-Table 1 lists the main human factors as well as the multiplying effect of deficiencies in control of these human factors.